-Kidney disease progresses faster in African Americans than other racesNovember 29th, 2012 in Diseases, Conditions, Syndromes /
+Kidney disease progresses faster in African Americans than other racesNovember 29, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Among individuals with chronic kidney disease (CKD), African Americans experience faster progression of the disease during later stages compared with other races, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 Also, screening of African Americans with CKD can help improve care and is cost-effective.